jasonvanwyk/web-scrapper/docs/issues/general_learnings.md

 2. **Library Version Awareness**: Stay aware of major version changes in dependencies (like Pydantic v1 to v2) and plan for migration to avoid deprecated features.

 3. **Data Validation**: Validate data as close to the extraction point as possible to ensure data quality.
 Implement validation functions for common data types and formats.

+4. **Configuration Flexibility**: Make configuration options flexible enough to handle different use cases, but with sensible defaults to simplify common scenarios.

 ## Data Processing and Transformation